After spending too many summers as a child in various British seaside towns, I had grown somewhat allergic to them.

 Would I recommend visiting Margate?

 I’ll be honest, I wasn’t sure how much I’d like Margate since I’m not a huge fan of British seaside towns.
-But maybe my taste is changing because I thought Margate was great, and I’d definitely visit again – just not on a Monday when more things happen to be closed!
+However, it looks like my opinions and tastes are changing because I think Margate is great.
+I’m starting to realise that not all seaside towns are like the ones I visited in my summer school holidays.

 Looking for more London day trips?